dapr/docs/daprdocs/content/en/operations/hosting/azure-container-apps/index.md

 title: "Run Dapr in Azure Container Apps"
 linkTitle: "Azure Container Apps"
 weight: 3000
-description: "Learn how to run your Dapr apps on the Azure Container Apps serverless runtime"
+description: "Learn how to run your Dapr applications on the Azure Container Apps serverless platform "

 ---

-[Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/overview) is a serverless application centric hosting service where users do not see nor manage any underlying VMs, orchestrators, or other cloud infrastructure.
-Azure Container Apps enables executing application code packaged in any container and is unopinionated about runtime or programming model.
+[Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/overview) is a serverless application hosting service where users do not see nor manage any underlying VMs, orchestrators, or other cloud infrastructure.
+Azure Container Apps enables you to run your application code packaged in multiple containers and is unopinionated about runtimes or programming models that are used.

-Dapr is built-in as a first-class experience in Container Apps, letting you use Dapr building blocks without any manual deployment or management of Kubernetes or the Dapr runtime.
-Simply deploy your services and Dapr components and let the platform take care of the rest.
+Dapr is built-in to Container Apps, enabling you to use the Dapr API building blocks without any manual deployment of the Dapr runtime.
+You simply deploy your services with their Dapr components.

 {{< button text="Learn more" link="https://docs.microsoft.com/en-us/azure/container-apps/overview" newtab="true" >}}

 ## Tutorial

-Visit the [Azure docs](https://docs.microsoft.com/en-us/azure/container-apps/microservices-dapr) to try out a microservices tutorial, where you'll deploy two Dapr-enabled services in Azure Container Apps:
+Visit the [Azure docs](https://docs.microsoft.com/en-us/azure/container-apps/microservices-dapr) to try out a microservices tutorial, where you'll deploy two Dapr-enabled applications to Azure Container Apps.

 <img src="azure-container-apps-microservices-dapr.png" alt="Diagram of a Container Apps environment with two Dapr services" style="width:600px" >